mylo-james/isntgram-ai/docs/architecture/08-project-structure.md

 ## Deployment Architecture

-A hybrid deployment strategy is defined:
+A containerized deployment strategy is defined:

-- **Frontend (Next.js)**: Deployed to Vercel for its global CDN and preview deployments.
+- **Frontend (Next.js)**: Containerized with Docker for consistent deployment.
 - **Backend (NestJS)**: Containerized with Docker and deployed to Railway.
 - **CI/CD**: Automated via GitHub Actions for linting, testing, and building.